 There is no place you’d rather be on a relaxed weekend in North Vancouver than the Peak of Vancouver.
 Grouse Mountain is a popular destination to explore any day of the week during any season.

-From mid-April to mid-November, the locals and visitors alike enjoy hiking, outdoor adventures, and a wildlife refuge with grizzly bears sitting so close to iron fence that you instantly want to step back.
+From mid-April to mid-November, locals and visitors alike enjoy hiking, outdoor adventures, and a wildlife refuge with grizzly bears sitting so close to an iron fence that you instantly want to step back.
 The most favorite time of the year, though, is winter with its exciting snow sports.

 Grouse Grind

+Almost two miles long, the intense Grouse Grind Trail entices some of the fittest locals and visitors of Vancouver.
+Also known as Mother Nature’s Stairmaster, this hiking trail selects its favorites from the very beginning.
 A few steps up the cruel stairs help you assess your physical activity level and continue the hike or give it another shot when you are more prepared for such a steep ascent.

 Capilano River Regional Park

-Hardly ever mentioned on Google’s first page, Capilano River Regional Park is an absolute must for a quiet weekend getaway in North Vancouver.
+Hidden from Google’s first page, Capilano River Regional Park is an absolute must for a quiet weekend getaway in North Vancouver.
 Families with kids, couples, dog walkers, and anybody looking for tranquility will find plenty of things to do in this part of Vancouver with a gorgeous lake and epic mountains in the background.

 Cleveland Dam